TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonItemStates/Index.rst

          Userdefined, see .itemArrayProcFunc for details on how to use this.

-         You can set the ITEM\_STATE values USERDEF1 and USERDEF2 (+...RO) from a script/userfunction processing the menu item array.
+         You can set the ITEM\_STATE values USERDEF1 and USERDEF2 (+...RO) from a script/user function processing the menu item array.
 See HMENU/special=userdefined or the property .itemArrayProcFunc of the menu objects.